Campus Sustainability Council

 Please download and complete the PDF, then attach it to the evaluation form.

-• CSC Itemized Project Budget Template
+CSC Itemized Project Budget Template

 Itemized budgets must include a breakdown by item/service, quantity/time, cost per, and estimated cost.
 Be specific and provide researched estimates.
 For services/performers/speakers, please list length of time as “Quantity.”
+It is encouraged to link vendors to each requested item or material.

 Applicant Qualifications